Culture

 ”

-Cultural vitality is a major component of quality of life and economic prosperity.
-Arizona’s myriad art and culture activities showcase the state’s diversity and uniqueness and help create a place that people want to visit or call home.
+Civic life is a major component of quality of life and economic prosperity.
+Arizona’s myriad arts and culture activities showcase the state’s diversity and uniqueness and help create a place that people want to visit or call home.
 However, developing and sustaining a distinctive cultural identity requires fiscal and community support.

 In this section, you will find indicators that measure Arizona’s cultural opportunities and participation, economic productivity, funding, and civic engagement.